Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 White papers.
 These can be tricky.
 I just wrote a 12-page white paper for a nonprofit.
 Roughly 4500 words.
 I’m charging $2000 (because it’s a nonprofit).
 But honestly, that’s probably more like a $4500 job, which would be roughly $1/word.
 Which feels right.

 Content editorial calendars.
 I usually develop these calendars every quarter for clients.
-For a client that posts four blogs a month, I might charge anywhere from $350 to $500 for the quarterly calendar, which includes keyword phrase research, optimized title, and a brief synopsis of the angle.
+For a client that posts four blogs a month, I might charge anywhere from $350 to $500 for the quarterly calendar, which includes keyword phrase research, optimized titles, and a brief synopsis of the angle.

 Messaging/branding/content strategy.
 This all depends on how deep of a dive the client wants.
 Are you talking to their customers and building out buyer personas first?
 Are you doing an audit of current messaging (on the website, for example)?
 Are you providing a fancy presentation or a down-and-dirty document with messaging recommendations?
 Even the latter requires many hours of work, so don’t undersell yourself.